 For example, if you blog about skincare, then take a look at Nivea’s followers, and follow some of them.

 Or, if you’re a fitness blogger, then you could take visit a company’s Twitter page that sells weights, and check out its followers.

 4. Make yourself an expert

-Getting your name out there on other sites and platforms cannot only drive traffic to your blog, but, it also establishes you as an expert in your field.
+Getting your name out there on other sites and platforms can not only drive traffic to your blog but also establishes you as an expert in your field.

 Consider answering questions on Quora or HARO, or guest blogging.

 If you already have an established blog, that’s getting visitors consistently, then monetizing is going to be a quicker process, as you don’t have to build up your audience.

 How to Monetize Your Blog & Make Money

 Okay, so now you have a site, and it gets a little traffic.